-“…the evidence is not definitive and/or it is incomplete to indict the practice of creatine supplementation as a health risk; at the same time, our lack of information cannot be taken as assurance the Cr supplementation is free from health risks.
+“…the evidence is not definitive and/or it is incomplete to indict the practice of creatine supplementation as a health risk; at the same time, our lack of information cannot be taken as an assurance the Cr supplementation is free from health risks.
 Ignorance provides little comfort of untoward effects yet to be discovered.” – American College of Sports Medicine Roundtable; Physiological and Health Effects of Oral Creatine Supplementation, 2000

 Creatine side effects?!
 Should you be worried?

 You should know how does creatine work and does creatine work for everyone.
-If not, re-read those posts before you learn about the possible side effects of creatine that you may experience when taking this particular sports supplement.
+If not, re-read those posts before you learn about the possible bad effects of creatine that you may experience when taking this particular sports supplement.

 Possible Side Effects of Creatine